FOREX-Dollar marooned as investors shrug off inflation spike

 A plan for reducing bond buying is expected to be announced in August or September a Reuters poll of economists found, but it isn't forecast to begin until next year.

-Ahead of the onshore trading band fix, China's yuan was steady at 6.3853 per dollar offshore CNH=D3.
-CNY/
+The South Korean won KRW= firmed 0.2% to 1,110.08 per dollar after the central bank governor hinted at normalising policy, in an advance copy of a speech to be delivered later on Friday.

-The South Korean won KRW= traded firmly after the central bank governor hinted at normalising policy, in an advance copy of a speech to be delivered later on Friday.
+Indonesia's rupiah gained about 0.4% to 14,187 per dollar as lower U.S. Treasury yields boosted the attraction of Indonesian bonds.

-Cryptocurrencies looked to close out the week steady, with bitcoin BTC=BTSP seemingly well supported about $35,000 despite more talk of global regulatory scrutiny.
+Cryptocurrencies looked to close out the week on a stronger footing, with bitcoin BTC=BTSP seemingly well supported above $35,000 despite more talk of global regulatory scrutiny.

 ========================================================